Farewell to an RGS sporting hero

 Having qualified as a teacher, he eventually worked in sales and marketing and advised current students to keep on top of their studies so that they would always have something to fall back on: “Work hard and play hard,” he said.

-But he continued to play both rugby and cricket locally, playing for Ripon RUFC into his 40s and league cricket until 2014.
+But he continued to play both rugby and cricket locally, playing for Ripon and Harrogate RUFC into his 40s and league cricket until 2014.

-Ripon Grammar School held a short commemoration for Mr Squires at 2.30pm prior to the under-14s rugby tournament vs Harrogate Grammar School and St John Fisher.
+Students and staff at RGS held a short commemoration at 2.30pm prior to the under-14s rugby tournament vs Harrogate Grammar School and St John Fisher.

 Ripon Rugby Club held a minute’s applause before kick off against Old Otliensians.